Pouria1378/issue-tracker/README.md

 # IssueTracker

 This project is examples of Angular projects third edition book Foreward by : Mark Thompson, Angular team at Google.
-I add edit mode to it.
+I added edit mode to it.